Timelapse (video game): Production

 Creation of Timelapse was highly collaborative.
 Developer CyberFlix assisted in finishing the game near the end of development.
 Timelapse was displayed at the 1996 Electronic Entertainment Expo (E3) in June.
 At the show, a writer for Computer Games Strategy Plus described it as a "visually stunning game, with full-screen ray-traced graphics".

-Timelapse was released on October 16, 1996, with a list price of $70.
+Timelapse was released on October 15, 1996, with a list price of $70.
 The game shipped first in the United States, simultaneously with its Prima Games strategy book—an effort by GTE to increase bundled sales of Timelapse and its guide.
 At the time, GTE announced that South American, Asian, Japanese, European and British editions of the game were set to launch soon after the initial release.

 Reception

 Sales and distribution

 In January 1997, Variety reported that Timelapse and the GTE-published Titanic: Adventure Out of Time were both "selling well".
 However, on the 7th of that month, GTE announced its plan to shutter the majority of GTE Entertainment by March, with a final closure set for June.
 According to GTE's Richard Scott, the parent company "made a strategic decision that it does not need to be a primary participant in the creation and management of content."
 The plan to close GTE Entertainment outright came after it was unable to find a suitable buyer.
-Following the company's collapse, Timelapse fell out of print.

 The rights to Timelapse were obtained in February 1998 by the company Barracuda, founded by Michael Kaye and Mike Yuen of the game's original team.
 By that point, the title's global sales had surpassed 200,000 units, of which half were sold in the United States.
 It had been localized in Japanese, German, French and Portuguese, and been shipped in 30 regions worldwide.
 In the United States, the game's strategy guide had sold above 30,000 units.
 Barracuda returned the game to store shelves in June, relaunched its official site in September and began selling it through online mail order in October.
 In mid-1999, the company announced a distribution deal with DICE Computer Games to re-distribute Timelapse in more than 12 countries across Europe.
 Sales of the game rose above 250,000 units worldwide by October 2000.
 In 2014, the game was digitally rereleased by Night Dive Studios on GOG.com.